 Hallelujah!
-2020 is almost over, and it’s time to start focusing on your New Year’s resolutions for 2021.
+2022 is almost over, and it’s time to focus on your New Year’s resolutions for 2023.
 Lockdown forced many of us to make sacrifices and changes to our everyday lives.
-Every year when I start to think about what the next year will bring, I create a word of the year.
-For 2020 my word was Cultivate, and while that changed in concept, the word stuck.
+When I think about what the next year will bring, I create a word of the year.

 Limiting social interactions, turning to technology, and learning that “normal” is never guaranteed was a hard life lesson for many of us.
 Knowing that what was once familiar is no longer and that what you take for granted can disappear in a split second is hard for anyone to endure.
 Let alone the entire world all at once.
 However, we survived, and it’s time to stop looking back and start looking forward.